Dissipation-dispersion analysis of fully-discrete implicit discontinuous Galerkin methods and application to stiff hyperbolic problems: Conclusions

 This work aimed at investigating implicit discontinuous Galerkin schemes characterized by low dissipation and dispersion.
 Through comprehensive Fourier analysis, we identified the optimal combination of DIRK and DG schemes, formulating dispersion and dissipation errors analytically for second-order schemes and numerically for third-order schemes.
 A significant contribution of this work is the proposal of a method, inspired by the Quinpi approach from~\cite{Puppo2024}, to mitigate the challenges posed by the high nonlinearity introduced by space limiters in implicit methods.

 Our results highlight the strengths of the newly developed implicit discontinuous Galerkin schemes.
 Specifically, these methods demonstrate the capability to accurately capture slow material waves in stiff problems, effectively overcoming the stringent stability constraints, based on fast acoustic waves, that typically limit explicit schemes.
-This advantage is particularly evident in scenarios where the phenomena of interest propagate at speeds much slower than the fastest wave speeds, allowing the implicit schemes to operate with time-steps much larger than those required by explicit methods, while still achieving better accuracy on the phenomenon of interest.
+This advantage is particularly evident in scenarios where the phenomena of interest propagate at speeds much slower than the fastest wave speeds, allowing the implicit schemes to operate with time-steps much larger than those required by explicit methods, while still achieving better accuracy on the phenomenon of interest. \Rone{At the same time, our results confirm that this advantage comes at the cost of reduced accuracy for fast acoustic waves when large time steps are employed, a limitation that is intrinsic to implicit time integration.
+Such a trade-off is acceptable in applications where the phenomena of interest are dominated by slow dynamics.}

 However, the study also identifies areas where improvements are needed.
 The solution of the nonlinear systems, a critical component of the implicit discontinuous Galerkin schemes, could benefit from more efficient strategies.
 Implementing preconditioning techniques to accelerate the GMRES solver is one potential avenue for enhancing computational efficiency.
 Nevertheless, this preconditioning has to be build on the knowledge of the low-order solution only.